alokgarg003/new_job_Apply/JOBSPY_ALOK.md

 - LinkedIn — OK ✅: returned ~10 listings and enrichment works end-to-end; appears in output CSVs.
 - Naukri — OK ✅: returned ~10 listings and enrichment works; `work_from_home_type` and `is_remote` are available for some jobs.
-- Wellfound / Dice / Remote boards — Placeholder: modules present but not fully implemented.
-Use Playwright or rotating proxies for sites that block bots; full scrapers will be implemented on request.
+- Wellfound / Dice / Remote boards — Removed from this repository.
+If you need support for these sites in future, I can add them on request (may require Playwright/proxies).
 - Glassdoor — Blocked / flaky ❌: known to use anti-bot measures; use Playwright/proxies for reliable scraping.
 - ZipRecruiter — No results for India ❌: ZipRecruiter primarily returns US/CA jobs; try `location='United States'` or use ZipRecruiter API for better coverage.
 - Google Jobs — No results for current combined query ❌: try simplified queries or different region; Google scraping is cursor-based and brittle for some queries.